 4. Discussion

-We hypothesised

-aimed to determine whether and to what extent visibly constraining an agent from potentially interacting with an object modulates observers’ abilities to automatically track that agent’s belief.
-The P−A+ < P−A− effect was elicited in the Free-Agent version of the ball-detection task where the agent was visibly unconstrained and free to potentially act on the ball.
-Importantly, confirming our primary prediction, the P−A+ < P−A− effect was not elicited in the Constrained-Agent version where the agent was visibly constrained from using his upper body and limbs to potentially act on the ball.
+We hypothesised that information about beliefs can feed into motor predictions concerning an observed agent’s potential actions.
+To test this hypothesis, we adapted a widely replicated ball-detection false belief task.
+Given existing evidence that such motor predictions can accelerate our execution of the same action and decelerate our execution of an incompatible action (Brass, Bekkering, Wohlschlager, & Prinz, 2000; Cracco, Bardi, Desmet, Genschow, Rigoni, De Coster, et al., 2018), our hypothesis generates the prediction that these motor predictions may be responsible for the P−A+ < P−A− (false belief) effect observed in the ball-detection task.
+To test this prediction we used “mumification” to manipulate whether the observed agent in our ball-detection task was free to act (Free-Agent version) or whether she was visibly constrained from acting (Constrained-Agent version).
+As predicted, we found that the P−A+ < P−A− effect was elicited in the Free-Agent version but not in the Constrained-Agent version.

 Our findings converged with studies of interference effects showing that physical constraints on others’ action possibilities are mapped onto observers’ own representations of the environment (e.g., Costantini et al., 2011; Liepelt et al., 2009).
-Costantini et al. documented that reaction-time advantages in adults’ predispositions to act towards a graspable mug – triggered whenever participants observed that the target object was presented within another person’s reaching space – disappeared when a transparent barrier was interposed between the agent and the observed object.
+Costantini et al. documented that reaction-time advantages in adults’ predispositions to act towards a graspable mug – triggered whenever participants observed that the target object was presented within another person’s reaching space – disappeared when a transparent barrier was interposed between the agent and the mug.
 Their argument was that the transparent barrier prevented any potential action on the part of the agent, and inhibition of motor simulation impacted upon participants’ own representation of appropriate goal-related acts towards the object.
-Our findings add that motor representations are not merely relevant to the prediction of another person’s goal-directed behaviour but they are also take into account information as though things were as they are believed as being (rather than they actually are), and intervening on how we represent another’s potential action motorically also affects our belief tracking.
-“Mummification” of the agent in the Constrained-version of the ball-detection task prevented participants from representing any kind of apparent ball-directed action motorically, and blocking motor tracking of potential goal-directed action meant that the belief-tracking process had nothing to facilitate.
+Our findings add that reaction-time effects which are sensitive to an observed agent’s beliefs (and not merely to her action possibilities) can be similarly modulated by preventing any potential action on the part of the observed agent.

-However, participants may not have shown reaction time benefits in the Constrained-Agent version of the ball-detection task because the agent’s “mummified” appearance in the outcome phase was perceptually novel.
-Our Loose-Sheet version of the ball-detection task served as an important control that helped us to rule out a low-level interpretation based on perceptual novelty.
-In the Loose-Sheet version, the agent also returned with a novel appearance, but he remained visibly able to move his upper body and limbs and, potentially, to act upon the ball.
+Just here we face an objection.
+Participants may not have shown reaction time benefits in the Constrained-Agent version of the ball-detection task because the agent’s “mummified” appearance in the outcome phase was perceptually novel.
+Anticipating this objection, we included a third, Loose-Sheet version of the ball-detection task as a control for perceptual novelty.
+In the Loose-Sheet version, the agent also returned with a novel appearance involving a sheet, but he remained visibly able, potentially, to act upon the ball.
 In further support of our primary prediction, we found that the P−A+ < P−A− effect was elicited in the Free-Agent and Loose-Sheet versions but obstructed in the Agent-Constrained version.
+This is in line with the predictions of our hypothesis and contrary to what we would expect if the objection about perceptual novelty were correct.